Arthur's Pass: Naming and history

 The township and the pass take their names after Arthur Dudley Dobson (1841–1934, Sir Arthur from 1931).
 The Chief Surveyor of Canterbury Province, Thomas Cass, had tasked Arthur Dobson to find out if there was an available pass out of the Waimakariri watershed into valleys running to the West Coast.
-In 1864 Arthur's brother Edward Henry Dobson joined him and accompanied him over the watershed into the valley of the Otira River.
+In 1864, Arthur's brother Edward Henry Dobson joined him and accompanied him over the watershed into the valley of the Ōtira River.
 A West Coast Māori chief, Tarapuhi, told Arthur of a pass that Māori hunting-parties occasionally used.
 When Arthur returned to Christchurch, he sketched the country he had traversed and included it in a report to Cass.
 Arthur Dobson did not name the pass, which he found very steep on the western side.
 Dobson gave the name "Camping Flat" to the site that became the township.

-When the West Coast Gold Rush began in 1864, a committee of businessmen offered a £200 prize for anyone who would find a better or more suitable pass from Canterbury over the Southern Alps to West Canterbury (the West Coast).
+When the West Coast gold rush began in 1864, a committee of businessmen offered a £200 prize for anyone who would find a better or more suitable pass from Canterbury over the Southern Alps to West Canterbury (the West Coast).
 At the same time George Dobson, (another brother), was sent to examine every available pass between the watershed of the Taramakau, Waimakariri, and the Hurunui.
 After examining passes at the head of every valley he reported that "Arthur's" pass was by far the most suitable for the direct crossing.